CodePiru/Book-Marker/README.md

 Some extra features:

-- [ ] Add a time stamp for when the books were added to the table
+- [ ] Add a time stamp for when the books were added to the table which will serve as an **id** for each book
 - [ ] The option to sort the table for each property in ascendent or descendent order
 - [ ] The option to filter only the read or unread books